onap/vnfrqts-requirements/docs/Chapter4.rst

 3. Cinder Volume Module

-A VNF must be composed of one “base” module and may be composed of zero to many “incremental” modules.
+A VNF must be composed of one "base" module and may be composed of zero to many "incremental" modules.
 The base module must be deployed first, prior to the incremental modules.

 ONAP also supports the concept of an optional, independently deployed